-CHECKLIST: PREPARING YOUR STAY Receive admission letter Apply for visa (if required) Clarify money-related questions Secure funding for your studies Get proof of financial resources (if required) Apply for health insurance (if required) Prepare the documents to take with you to Göttingen Apply for accommodation Start learning German Apply for study-buddy/exchange-buddy programme (if desired)
+CHECKLIST: PREPARING YOUR STAY

+Receive admission letterApply for visa (if required) IMPORTANT Please note that the steps below are valid for deare Clarify money-related questions Secure funding for your studies Get proof of financial resources (if required) Please note that the steps below are valid for degree seeking students only.
+Exchange students should refer to page 22.
+Apply for health insurance (if required) Prepare the documents to take with you to Göttingen Apply for accommodation Start learning German Apply for study-buddy/exchange-buddy programme (if desired)